Gertrude Atherton

-Gertrude Franklin Horn Atherton (October 30, 1857 – June 14, 1948) was an American author.
+Gertrude Franklin Horn Atherton (October 30, 1857 – June 14, 1948) was an American writer.
 Many of her novels are set in her home state of California.
-Her bestseller Black Oxen (1923) was made into a silent movie of the same name.
+Her bestselling novel Black Oxen (1923) was made into a silent movie of the same name.
 In addition to novels, she wrote short stories, essays, and articles for magazines and newspapers on such issues as feminism, politics, and war.

-Early life
+Early life and education

 Gertrude Franklin Horn was born on October 30, 1857, in San Francisco, California, to Thomas Ludovich Horn and his wife, the former Gertrude Franklin.
 Her father had become a prominent citizen in San Francisco as a tobacco merchant, although he originally hailed from Stonington, Connecticut.
 Her mother was from New Orleans.
 Her parents separated in 1860 when she was two years old, and she was raised by her maternal grandfather, Stephen Franklin, a devout Presbyterian and a relative of Benjamin Franklin.
 Grandfather Franklin insisted she be well read, and this influenced her greatly.
 She attended St. Mary's Hall high school in Benicia, California, and, briefly, the Sayre School in Lexington, Kentucky.

-Gertrude moved back to Kentucky to live with her grandfather and mother after her aunt refused to house her any longer because of her rebelliousness.
+Gertrude moved back to California to live with her grandfather and mother after her aunt refused to house her any longer because of her rebelliousness.
 There she met George H.B.
 Atherton, son of Faxon Atherton, who was courting her mother.
 He became more interested in daughter Gertrude, and after she accepted his sixth proposal, they eloped on February 15, 1876.
-She went to live with him and his domineering Chilean mother.
-Gertrude found life in the Atherton mansion in San Francisco and on their Fair Oaks estate, now Atherton, California, stultifying.
-As a result of her disappointment with the marriage she began to develop an independent life.
+She lived with him and his domineering Chilean mother.
+Gertrude found life in the Atherton mansion in San Francisco and on their Fair Oaks estate, now Atherton, California, stifling.
+Disappointed with the marriage, she began to develop an independent life.
 Two tragedies changed her life dramatically: Her son George died of diphtheria, and her husband died at sea.
 She was left alone with their daughter Muriel and needed to support herself.
 Her mother in law agreed to raise Muriel and give her the inheritance that would have gone to George.

 Atherton later told an interviewer that the books that had influenced her the most were Hippolyte Taine's "History of English Literature" and the books of Herbert Spencer.